ahmedmfz/Abou_Naja_Expense/README.md

 - Notifications use the **database** channel only (no broadcast).
 - IDs are **UUIDs** for expenses.
 - `category` is an **enum backed by int** in the DB and transformed in resources.
-- **All API FormRequests extend an abstract `BaseApiRequest`** that overrides Laravel’s default validation response shape for consistency across endpoints.
 - **Notifications and emails are processed via the queue** (both listeners implement `ShouldQueue`, and a queue worker is running).

 ## Time Spent : 10 Hours